Career Definition of an Electronics Test Engineer

 Career Outlook and Salary

-Glassdoor.com reports that electronics test engineers earned $84,846 per year on average as of October 2016.
+Glassdoor.com reports that electronics test engineers earned $71,478 per year on average as of October 2018.
 The U.S. Bureau of Labor Statistics (BLS) provides occupational data for electronics engineers that do not work in computer hardware engineering.
-Beginning in 2016, the BLS expects electronics engineers to see a 4% job growth over a period of ten years.
+Beginning in 2018, the BLS expects electronics engineers to see little or no change in job growth over a period of ten years.

 There are many different careers in the field of engineering, and individuals considering a future as electronics test engineer could also consider becoming a computer or electrical engineer or a test engineer in another engineering field.
 Use the links provided here to access articles about other engineering and test engineering careers.